shot-codes/milkway-local/README.md

   - [ ] Gateway to company sites?

 - [ ] Make the ferrari an easter egg (one idea is to hide it in the chatbot)
-- [ ] Slow+dampened global lighting following camera.
+- [ ] Slow+dampened global lighting following camera/toggles on zoom in.

 ## Corporate Structure